-What do you make of Cyprus’ decision?
-Would you like to see the island nation return to the Contest in the future?
-Which is your favorite Junior Eurovision entry from Cyprus?
+What do you make of Germany’ decision?
+Would you like to see Germany return to the Contest in the future?
+Which is your favorite Junior Eurovision entry from Germany?
 As always, let us know what you think by commenting below.
 Also, be sure to follow “That Eurovision Site” on Facebook, Instagram, and Twitter as we prepare for Junior Eurovision 2022!

 News Source: KiKA